Harmonia Rosales

-Harmonia Rosales (born on February 6, 1984) is an Afro-Cuban American artist born in Chicago.
+Harmonia Rosales (born on February 6, 1984) is an American artist born in Chicago.

 Personal life

 Rosales was born on February 6, 1984, in Chicago, Illinois, to Cuban-born Giraldo Rosales and Jamaican-Jewish illustrator Melodye Benson Rosales.
 She was raised in the Santería religious tradition.

 As a child she was the model for the original American Girl Addy illustrations, painted by her mother.

+Rosales has two children, including a daughter.

+In 2018, Rosales and actor Aldis Hodge were reported to be dating and collaborated on a series of paintings.